 There are numerous off-balance-sheet items which may place an insurer at risk.
 Often these off-balance-sheet items arise from new or evolving industry practices which, in future years, do get recognized on the balance sheet by the CICA, the CIA or regulators.
-Therefore, the actuary needs to be aware of any emerging risks that may be relevant to the insurer during the forecast period and assess their potential threat to the company's solvency.
+Therefore, the actuary needs to be aware of any emerging risks which may be relevant to the insurer during the forecast period and assess their potential threat to the company's solvency.

-Discussed below are examples or compon off-balance-sheet items and their related risks that may be relevant to the instruct.
+Discussed below are examples of common off-balance-sheet tems and their related risks that may be relevant to the insurer:

-- Operating lease orgigations The lessor is exposed to credit risk associated with the lessee'.
-In bility meet its lease obligations. - Derivative naturements The risks associated with derivatives include market risk, default risk, management risk and legal risk: - Market risk includes marketability risk and basis risk.
-The marketability risk is the risk of not being able to cancel or unwind one's contract when desired or at a favourable price.
+- Operating lease obligations The lessor is exposed to credit risk associated with the lessee's inability to meet its lease obligations. - Derivative instruments The risks as acciate with derivatives include market risk, default risk, management risk and legal has - o Market risk includes marketability risk and basis risk.
+The marketability risk is the risk of not being about to and or unwind one's contract when desired or at a favourable price.
 Basis risk is the risk that the derivative's price behaviour does not act as expected, undoing the intended hedging benefits.
-The price behaviour of the instruments can change adversely when market conditions change.
-Market risk is best evaluated on a security basis and on a portfolio basis since some risks may not net against each other. - Default (or credit) risk is the risk that a loss will be incurred due to a default in making the full payments when due, in accordance with the terms of the contract.
+The price behaviour of the instruments can change adversely when market conditions change Marketask is best evaluated on a security basis and on a portfolio basis single come risks may not net against each other. - O Default (or cred ) risk is the risk that a loss will be incurred due to a default in making the payments when due, in accordance with the terms of the contract. - Management risk is the potential for incurring material, unexpected losses on derivatives due to inadequate management supervision and understanding, systems, controls, procedures, accounting and reporting. - o Legal risk is the risk that the derivative agreement is not binding as intended. - Contingent liabilities or losses There are a variety of contingent liabilities to which a company may be exposed, such as tax, litigation, etc. The actuary would consider the financial impact of adverse outcomes. - Letters of credit and pledged assets The insurer may be exposed to the risk that a lending institution defaults on payment under, for example, a letter of credit, or there is a call on assets pledged.

-- Management risk is the potential for incurring material, unexpected losses on derivatives due to inadequate management supervision and understanding, systems, controls, procedures, accounting and reporting. - ${\circ}$ Legal risk is the risk that the derivative agreement is not binding as intended. - Contingent liabilities or losses There are a variety of contingent liabilities to which a company may be exposed, such as tax, litigation, etc. The actuary would consider the financial impact of adverse outcomes. - Letters of credit and pledged assets The insurer may be exposed to the risk that a lending institution defaults on payment under, for example, a letter of credit, or there is a call on assets pledged. - Capital maintenance agreements An insurer could be exposed to capital maintenance agreements it must honour for its subsidiaries (e.g., if an insurer has to guarantee a certain capital level in a subsidiary). - Employee and senior management benefits and liabilities not listed on the balance sheet (e.g., pension plans, stock option plans) Vals carries the risk of increasing costs.
+- Capital maintenance agreements An insurer could be exposed to capital maintenance agreements it must honour for its subsidiaries (e.g., if an insurer has to guarantee a certain capital level in a subsidiary). - Employee and senior management benefits and liabilities not listed on the balance sheet (e.g., pension plans, stock option plans) -This carries the risk of increasing costs.